 But I remember them before they got their makeover, and I wanted to bring back that particular glory.

-Little Debbie Oatmeal Creme Pies: Testing to Get It Right
+Testing to Get Them Just Right

 And so, my quest to create the best homemade Oatmeal Creme Pies recipe began.
 I tested this recipe several times, second only to my Crunchy Butterfinger Candy Bars post which I tested a whopping 9 times.
 Because when you try to recreate a classic, you want to get it just right.

 First up: research.
 To that end, I purchased a “Big Pack” of Little Debbie Oatmeal Creme Pies.